 - The machine instructs the drive system to follows the path set by the program for tool movement

-- Coolant, lubricants are injected as and when required as per program
+- Coolant, lubricants are injected as and when required as per the program

 - Parts get manufactured and taken off from the machine